skyout/tips.js/README.md

 I would definitely appreciate any feedback.
 I'm working on some ideas for the next version:

 1. Adding formatting for links in tooltips
+2. Support for window resizing
-2. Detecting edge of screen and repositioning tooltips
+3. Detecting edge of screen and repositioning tooltips
-3. Adding more pre-defined CSS tooltip colors and classes
+4. Adding more pre-defined CSS tooltip colors and classes

 Please fork and send pull requests, or create an <a href="https://github.com/slanningGH/tips.js/issues">issue</a>.